 Both.
 Publicity requirements should reflect the scale of development proposed.
-The greater use of web-sites and social media should be encouraged
+The greater use of web-sites and social media should be encouraged-required.
+In addition, developers should undertake publicity and cover the costs of doing so.

 Q29: Do you agree with our proposal for a banded fee structure based on a flat fee per hectarage, with a maximum fee cap?